8 ways to stay safe online

 - Don’t click on links or open attachments in emails or text messages that prompt you to enter information

-- Never share or hand over your PIN, codes, bank details or passwords with anyone who contacts you through text, email, phone or in person, and don’t write them down
+3. Never share or hand over your PIN, codes, bank details or passwords with anyone who contacts you through text, email, phone, social media or in person, and don’t write them down.
+Don’t be fooled by offers of quick cash, as this could make you a Money Mule – watch this film to understand more.

-- Password protect your devices using random words and include symbols, numbers and capitals and regularly change them.
-Don’t use the same password for different accounts.
+5. Password protect your devices using random words and include symbols, numbers and capitals and regularly change them.
+Don’t use the same password for different accounts

 See some examples of how fraudsters can access your information if you’re not careful on our know your phishing from your smishing page.